 Whale Shark Diving In Belize

 The whale shark (Rhincodon Typus) is one of the more fascinating creatures of the sea.
 They are not whales at all, but rather filter feeders that happen to be the world’s largest fish.
-They feed on plankton like krill, copepods, and crab larvae, as well as on small fish, squid, and jellyfish; they open their mouths very wide (up to 1.5 metres), and suck in their food, which is filtered by the fine mesh of their gill rakers.
+They feed on plankton like krill, copepods, and crab larvae, as well as on small fish, squid, and jellyfish; they open their mouths very wide (up to 1.5 meters), and suck in their food, which is filtered by the fine mesh of their gill rakers.
 Unlike some other filter feeders, they don’t need to propel themselves forward – they can suck in water to catch their prey.

 Whale sharks are known to inhabit both deep and shallow waters around coral atolls and reefs.
 In Belize, whale sharks may be particularly sighted during the latter half of the months of March, April, May, and June; however, sightings are even reported all the way up to September.
 The animals are known to appear in places where there are seasonal increases in food.
 They are mostly solitary and are rarely seen in groups, unless feeding in those locations with an abundant food supply.